b-ramsey/homebrew-kali/README.md

 * Android SDK (Use official installer)
 * VirtualBox (Use official installer)
 * Arduino (Use official installer)
+* OllyDbg (No OS X support - may be possible with WINE?
+Investigate...)

 # Revisit...
 * ...